zxk-afz/CryptographyTool/README.md

 # File Encryption and Decryption Tool (cryptography)

-This Python script allows you to encrypt and decrypt files using your preferred encryption methods.
+This Python script allows you to encrypt and decrypt files.

 ## Encryption Types/Methods
 - **Fernet**: Symmetric encryption for secure file storage.